H. R. McMaster

 In February 2017, McMaster succeeded Michael Flynn as President Donald Trump's National Security Advisor.
 He remained on active duty as a lieutenant general while serving as National Security Advisor, and retired in May 2018.
-McMaster resigned as National Security Advisor on March 22, 2018, effective April 9, and accepted an academic appointment to Stanford University in 2018.
+McMaster resigned as National Security Advisor on March 22, 2018, effective April 9, and accepted an academic appointment at the Hoover Institution, Stanford University, in 2018.

-McMaster is the Fouad and Michelle Ajami Senior Fellow at the Hoover Institution, the Bernard and Susan Liautaud Visiting Fellow at the Freeman Spogli Institute for International Studies and a lecturer in management at the Stanford Graduate School of Business.
+McMaster is the Fouad and Michelle Ajami Senior Fellow at the Hoover Institution, the Bernard and Susan Liautaud Visiting Fellow at the Freeman Spogli Institute for International Studies, a lecturer in management at the Stanford Graduate School of Business., serves as the Chairman of the Board of Advisors at the Center on Military and Political Power at the Foundation for Defense of Democracies, and a distinguished visiting fellow at Arizona State University.

+McMaster is also the host of Battlegrounds With H.R.
+McMaster, a platform for leaders from key countries to share their assessment of problem sets and opportunities that have implications for U.S. foreign policy and national security strategy.

 Early life

+H.R.
 McMaster was born in Philadelphia on July 24, 1962.
-His father, Herbert McMaster Sr., was a veteran of the Korean War who retired from the Army as a lieutenant colonel of Infantry.
+His father, Herbert McMaster Sr., was a veteran of the Korean War who retired from the Army as a lieutenant colonel.
 His mother, Marie C. "Mimi" McMaster (née Curcio), was a school teacher and administrator.
 He has a younger sister, Letitia.
 He attended Norwood Fontbonne Academy, graduating in 1976; and high school at Valley Forge Military Academy, graduating in 1980.
 He earned a commission as a second lieutenant upon graduating from the United States Military Academy at West Point in 1984.

 McMaster earned a Master of Arts and Ph.D. in American history from the University of North Carolina at Chapel Hill (UNC).
-His thesis was critical of American strategy in the Vietnam War, which was further detailed in his book Dereliction of Duty (1997).
-The book explores the military's role in the policies of the Vietnam War.
+His thesis was critical of American strategy in the Vietnam War, which was further detailed in his NYT bestselling book Dereliction of Duty (1997).
+The book details how and why the Vietnam War became an American war.
 It harshly criticized high-ranking officers of the era, arguing that they inadequately challenged Secretary of Defense Robert McNamara and President Lyndon B. Johnson on their Vietnam strategy.
 The book examines McNamara and Johnson's staff alongside the Joint Chiefs of Staff and other high-ranking military officers, and their failure to provide a successful plan of action either to pacify a Viet Cong insurgency or to decisively defeat the North Vietnamese Army.
-McMaster also details why military actions intended to indicate "resolve" or to "communicate" ultimately failed when trying to accomplish sparsely detailed, confusing, and conflicting military objectives.
+McMaster also details why military actions intended to indicate "resolve" or to "communicate" ultimately failed when trying to accomplish ambiguous, confusing, and conflicting military objectives.
 The book was reportedly much read in Pentagon circles and included in military reading lists.